Kyrrego/academic_resume_YunruiZhang/content/_index.md

           date_start: '2021-11-01'
           date_end: '2022-11-01'
           description: |2-
-            * Developed Universal Frame for Quantum Machine Learning based on Quantum Singular Value Transformation.
+            * Conceived and conducted the design and simulation of quantum circuits tailored for the integration of nonlinear activation functions within quantum neural networks, leveraging the Quantum Singular Value Transformation paradigm.
-            * Explored quantum control landscape problem with topological data analysis method.
+            * Pioneered the application of topological data analysis methodology to provide empirical evidence that, during the traversal process, the quantum control landscape remains unburdened by the challenge of becoming ensnared in local optima.

     design:
       columns: '2'